mustymustafa/connex_tech_task/README.md

 	b. install the node_modules using yarn

-	c. configure your port or use the default port from the .env file d. start the server using yarn start-dev
+	c. configure the port by creating a .env file in the root folder using the following PORT=8080

+	d. start the server using yarn start-dev

 To run the React application,